 If you have a WordPress website, take it to the next level with structured data.

 Schema App offers structured data solutions to help brands drive quality search traffic to your WordPress sites.
 Our solutions scale to serve any size business and our customer success team helps you measure the ROI.
-Structured data is complicated, but with Schema App we make it fun.
+Schema markup is complicated, but with Schema App we make it fun.

 Schema App Solutions for All Sizes of WordPress Sites